 Statistical Analyses

-In order to assess how global cognitive function and episodic memory predicted risk for the specific pathological outcome categories, we fit a series of multi-state models for each of the end stage categories listed above (i.e., Braak, CERAD, and TDP score).
+In order to assess how cognitive performance (episodic and global) influences the risk of specific neuro-pathological outcomes, we fit a series of three multi-state models; one for each end-stage category listed above (i.e., Braak, CERAD, and TDP score).
 Aside from cognitive status, the only time varying covariate was age.
 The demographic variables we controlled for were gender, APO e4 status, education level, vascular risk, and smoking status.
 In addition, we controlled for follow up year and vascular health.
 For each pathological outcome category, an individual was considered censored if they were still alive at the end of the study time frame.

 Results: